ansible-community/ara/README.rst

       --volume ~/.ara/server:/opt/ara:z -p 8000:8000 \
       docker.io/recordsansible/ara-api:latest

-    # or with docker:
+    # or with docker from the image on quay.io:
     docker run --name api-server --detach --tty \
       --volume ~/.ara/server:/opt/ara:z -p 8000:8000 \
-      docker.io/recordsansible/ara-api:latest
+      quay.io/recordsansible/ara-api:latest

-Once the server is running, Ansible playbook results can be sent to it by configuring the ARA callback plugin:
+Once the server is running, ara's Ansible callback plugin must be installed and configured to send data to it:

 .. code-block:: bash